- Take a culinary tour of Edinburgh's best artisanal shops & markets

 Day 7: Fly to the Isle of Islay

 Today you'll catch a short flight to the exquisite Isle of Islay, the southernmost island of the Inner Hebrides.
-Famed for its whiskey, the island is home to nine working distilleries, which you'll tour tomorrow on an immersive tasting journey.
+Famed for its whisky, the island is home to nine working distilleries, which you'll tour tomorrow on an immersive tasting journey.

 Settle in and enjoy the rest of the day at your leisure—discovering the island's beautiful beaches and bays, traditional villages, and remarkable birdlife.